Python-SIP/sip/doc/abi_12.rst

     :param destroy:
         non-zero if all C++ instances and C structures owned by Python should be destroyed when the interpreter exits.
 This is the default.

+.. c:function:: sipNewUserTypeFunc sipSetNewUserTypeHandler(const sipTypeDef *td, sipNewUserTypeFunc handler)

+    The allows a function to be specified that is called whenever a user defined sub-class of a C/C++ type is created (i.e. one implemented in Python).
+It is normalled called from a module's :directive:`%PostInitialisationCode`.
+It is provided as an alternative to providing a meta-type when the limited Python API is enabled.

+    :param td:
+        the :ref:`generated type structure <ref-type-structures>` corresponding
+        to the C/C++ type.
+    :param handler:
+        the function that is called whenever a user defined sub-class of the type is created.
+The function takes a single argument which is the :c:type:`sipWrapperType` of the user defined class.
+It returns an ``int`` which is 0 if there was no error.
+A Python exception is raised and -1 returned if there was an error.
+    :return:
+        the previously installed handler.
+This allows handlers to be chained.

 .. c:function:: void sipSetTypeUserData(sipWrapperType *type, void *data)